706f6c6c7578/minicrypt/README.md

 # minicrypt

-The world's easiest to use public key encryption program. 😊
+The world's easiest to use public key encryption program,
+which produces no meta-data.😊

 For deterministic key pair generation I recommend [red](https://github.com/706f6c6c7578/red)
 and for vanity key pairs I recommend [ve](https://github.com/706f6c6c7578/ve), which can be